Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: An existence and uniqueness theorem for the duality map

 where every $\star_{D+2n}$ with $n \in \mathbb{Z} \setminus \{-\infty,+\infty\}$ is required to be a group homomorphism and $\star_D$ is the Hodge operator.
 Noting that $q-p=D-p-2-p=D-2p-2$, we have that

-is an homotopy of cochain complexes; in critical dimension, i.e. $p=\frac{D-2}{2}=q$, the $p$-form gauge theory is self dual and the homotopy $\star^*$ is an isomorphism of cochain complexes since every space of forms is mapped in itself.
-Now, since we are interested in considering gauge field theories on Minkowski spacetime we can assume trivial topology, i.e. all the cohomology groups ($n \neq 0$) of the de Rham complex are trivial
+is a homotopy of cochain complexes.
+In the critical dimension, i.e. $p=\frac{D-2}{2}=q$, the $p$-form gauge theory is self-dual and the homotopy $\star^*$ is an isomorphism of cochain complexes, since every space of forms is mapped to itself.

+Now, since we are interested in gauge field theories on Minkowski spacetime, we can assume trivial topology, i.e. all the cohomology groups ($n \neq 0$) of the de Rham complex are trivial:

 this means that every cocycle is also a coboundary\footnote{In other words, every closed form is exact.}.
-Therefore, the de Rham complexes in \eqref{topocosa} are exact sequences of Abelian group.
-Now, let us restrict to only one de Rham complex\footnote{The same considerations hold for $C_{dR}^{*(q)}$.}, $C_{\textnormal{dR}}^{*(p)}$
+Therefore, the de Rham complexes in \eqref{topocosa} are exact sequences of abelian groups.